-- ▶ To select the erasing function, press the DELETE soft key.
-The TNC inquires whether you really intend to delete the directory and all its subdirectories and files - ▶ To confirm the deletion, press the OK soft key, or - ► To cancel deletion, press the CANCEL soft key
+- To select the erasing function: Press the DELETE soft key.
+The TNC inquires whether you really intend to delete the directory and all its subdirectories and files - ► To confirm deletion: Press the OK soft key, or... - ► To interrupt deletion: Press the CANCEL soft key